-Generation 2- Fabricated and attached skin layer membranesMost common
+Generation 2- Fabricated and attached skin layer membranes-Most common

-Subsequent to Generation 1, Dynamic Membranes, there was the development of conventional low-pressure membranes commonly referred to as Microfiltration (MF) Membranes and Ultrafiltration (UF) Membranes (see Figure 5).
-Conventional low-pressure membranes dominate the market today and are entrenched as the key process in most water treatment systems.
+After the development of Generation 1-dynamic membranes, Generation 2 -conventional lowpressure membranes were developed to provide a consistent high-quality water throughout the filtration cycle.
+These membranes are commonly referred to as Microfiltration (MF) Membranes and Ultrafiltration (UF).
+Generation 2 membranes dominate the market today and are entrenched as the key process in most water treatment systems.
 Conventional membranes consist of a fixed skin layer that has a pore size which provides the barrier for solids larger than the pore size to pass through.
 The skin layer is affixed to a porous substrate material in a tube or sheet format.
-There are also small tube formats (2 mm diameter) that are constructed only of the skin layer itself. (i.e., there is no substrate).
+There are also small tube formats (2 mm diameter) that are constructed only of the skin layer itself. (i.e. there is no substrate).

 The common problem with conventional membranes is the fouling of the skin layer.
-To facilitate and reduce fouling, frequent backwash pulses are needed.
+To facilitate and reduce fouling, frequent backwash pulses are required.
 When the skin layer does become fouled, aggressive chemical cleaning is necessary.
 Unfortunately, the skin layer never recovers to its original condition and eventually deterioration requires the entire membrane to be replaced.
-However, one of the benefits of conventional membranes over dynamic membranes is the consistent and high quality permeate water quality.

 Both Generation 1 and 2 membranes rely on the separation of solids and colloids via a barrier.
 The smaller the pore size of the barrier, the smaller the solid or colloid that can be removed.
-Whereas replaceable skin layer membranes operate with pore sizes 10000 times greater than conventional low-pressure membranes yet achieve similar solid /colloid separation.
-Replaceable skin layer membranes rely on the colloidal solid being repelled away from the surface of the membrane and if the colloidal solid does penetrate the surface powder layer, the EDL around the colloid collapses, the colloid becomes destabilized and attaches to the powder.
+Whereas RSL MembranesTM operate with pore sizes 500,000 times greater than conventional low-pressure membranes yet achieve similar solid /colloid separation.
+Replaceable skin layer membranes rely on the colloidal solid being repelled away from the surface of the membrane.
+If the colloid loes penetrate the surface powder layer, the EDL around the colloid collapses, the colloid becomes destabilized and attaches to the powder.
 The powder eventually becomes fouled and must be backwashed/removed.
 A new powder is applied, and the filtration cycle repeats itself.
-The operation of replaceable skin layer membranes consists of three consistent and easy steps.
+The operation of RSL membranesTM consists of three consistent and easy steps.

 - 1. Apply the ionic powder to the surface of the membrane tube (15 minutes) - 2.
 Filter the water at a flux rate between 300 to 800 lmh until the TMP reaches 70 kpa (10 psi) (3 to 20 hrs) - 3.
-Backwash (air and water) and refill the housing with permeate, ready for Step 1
+Backwash (air and water) and refill the housing with permeate, ready for Step 1 (5 minutes)

-A comparison of the TMP and Turbidity (NTU) versus Time for each of the three generation of membranes is a helpful graphic for comparison of operating conditions and performance.
-Figure 6,7 and 8 show the typical TMP and Turbidity versus time for dynamic membranes (Generation 1), conventional MF and UF membranes (Generation 2) and replaceable skin layer membranes (Generation 3), respectively.
+A comparison of the TMP and Turbidity (NTU) versus Time for each of the three generations of membranes is a helpful graphic for comparison of operating conditions and performance.
+Figure 3 ,4 and 5 show the typical TMP and Turbidity versus time for dynamic membranes (Generation 1), conventional MF and UF membranes (Generation 2) and RSL Membranes (Generation 3), respectively.

-Figure 6 Generation 1- Dynamic (Filter Cake Membranes) TMP and Turbidity vs Time (Typical)
+Figure 3 Generation 1- Dynamic (Filter Cake Membranes) TMP and Turbidity vs Time (Typical)